 The UK defence industry represents ten per cent of UK high technology manufacturing and is the number one exporter in Europe, second only to the US globally.
 DSEI, which is based at ExCeL London, is a crucial part of that industry.
 The industry employs over 300,000 people and generates over £35 billion per year to the UK economy.
 The industry also works hand-in-hand with the UK Armed Forces from factory to frontline.

 The economic benefits are not just about the defence industry.
 The 35,000 exhibitors, visitors and contractors attending DSEI occupy over 100,000 room-nights at London hotels during the week of the event, generating an estimated £23m direct benefit to the London economy in the process, even before taking into account all of their associated expenditure on travel, restaurants and the like across the capital during their stay.

 All defence and security exhibitions in the UK including DSEI can serve only the legitimate defence and security industry which is the most tightly regulated industry in the world.
 This means exhibitors and visitors must adhere to the highest regulatory scrutiny, complying with UK and international laws, treaties and conventions.
-DSEI itself works closely with government departments including MOD, Foreign and Commonwealth Office, BIS and Home Office to ensure this strict compliance with all rules, regulations and laws.
+DSEI itself works closely with government departments including MOD, Department of International Trade, Foreign and Commonwealth Office, BIS and Home Office to ensure this strict compliance with all rules, regulations and laws.
 Furthermore, the UK Government itself is responsible for inviting international delegations.